 To use the manufacturer’s DSLR webcam software, download the software and follow the instructions for calibrating the settings.
 Note that for each software, only certain models of cameras are supported.

-If the Canon, Fujifilm, Sony, or Panasonic webcam apps don’t work with your camera, you can try a webcam app such as Ecamm Live.
+If the Canon, Fujifilm, Nikon or Panasonic webcam apps don’t work with your camera, you can try a webcam app such as Ecamm Live.
 All it takes is connecting your camera to your computer via USB cable.
 Once you have the webcam software up and running, you can change the camera settings.

 2. HDMI connection

-To set it up, connect your DSLR camera to your capture card with an HDMI cable.
+To set it up, connect your digital camera to your capture card with an HDMI cable.
 Then, stick the USB end of your capture card into your computer.
 If you’re planning to use a video conferencing tool with this setup, such as Zoom or Microsoft Teams, then you don’t need to download any other software.

 3. Broadcast software

 If you’re planning to live stream with your DSLR camera, you’ll need broadcasting software such as OBS or Restream.
-You’ll use the HDMI and capture card method above, then download your broadcasting software and add your DSLR camera as a source.
+You’ll use the HDMI and capture card method above, then download your broadcasting software and add your digital camera as a source.

 When you connect your DSLR camera to Restream Studio, you can customize how the video appears to your viewers.
 Restream easily lets you add overlays, graphics, and backgrounds to your live stream.
 In addition to camera settings, there’s a centralized chat hub where you can see messages from across multiple live streaming platforms.
 You can also bring guests onto your live show by simply sending them a link.

-Get started for free
+Get started

 How to get the best quality with a DSLR camera as a webcam